 The Rietveld Schröder House, located in the town of Utrecht in the Netherlands, can be considered a forerunner of modern houses.

 Rivers play an important role in shaping the Earth's surface: they cause erosion as well as carrying and depositing sediment.

-Tidal power stations utilise the daily fluctuation of the water level for producing electricity.
+Tidal power stations utilize the daily fluctuation of the water level for producing electricity.